-When that happens instead of being in a position of grasping at straws because you are spreading yourself too thin, you will be in a position of being able to sit back and ask yourself some important questions:
+And when that happens instead of being in a position of grasping at straws because you are spreading yourself too thin, you will be in a position of being able to sit back and ask yourself some important questions:

 - Will I enjoy doing this?